College Factual by our College Data Analytics Team

 Associate Degree Highest Degree Type

-Located in the suburb of Pasadena, San Jacinto College is a public college with a fairly large student population.
+Located in the large suburb of Pasadena, San Jacinto College is a public college with a very large student population.
 This college ranks 36th out of 115 schools for overall quality in the state of Texas.

-There were approximately 34 legal professions students who graduated with this degree at San Jacinto College in the most recent data year.
-Graduates who receive their degree from the legal professions program make around $31,486 in the first couple years of their career.
+There were about 24 legal professions students who graduated with this degree at San Jacinto College in the most recent data year.
+Students who receive their degree from the legal professions program earn around $31,486 in their early career salary.

 More information about a degree in legal professions from San Jacinto Community College